Education Inquiry Capstone PG (11495.1)

 Normally an aggregate mark of 50% is required to pass the unit

-In this Unit student must pass Assignment 1 i.e., 35 or more marks (/70) in Assessment 1 and achieve a pass of 30 or more /60 in Part B of Assessment 2.
+In this Unit students must pass Assignment 1 i.e., 35 or more marks (/70) in Assessment 1 and achieve a pass of 35 marks or more /70 in Part B of Assessment 2.